top of page

 Project Approach & Activities

-This project uses a collaborative, community-centered approach to explore opportunities for rural transportation electrification in Nova Scotia.
-By working directly with municipalities and other key stakeholders, the project aims to identify local needs, challenges, and solutions that support a just and achievable transition to low-carbon transportation.
+This project used a collaborative, community-centered approach to explore opportunities for rural transportation electrification in Nova Scotia.
+By working directly with municipalities and other key stakeholders, the project was able to identify local needs, challenges, and solutions that could support a just and achievable transition to low-carbon transportation.

 Key activities include: